Nehemiah 1 Bible Study The Christian's Life and Warfare

-Bible Study on the Book of Nehemiah
+Bible Study Series on the Book of Nehemiah

-The Christian's Life and Warfare.
+The Christian's Life and Warfare

 by I Gordon

-Introduction: Background to the Book.
+Background to the Book.

 The book of Nehemiah was written by, wait for it, Nehemiah, between 445-425 BC.
 Along side Ezra, it records the fulfilment of God's promise to restore Israel to her land after the 70-year exile in Babylon.
-The warnings to Israel as a nation had been around for some time but they came to a head in 605 BC where the prophet Jeremiah spoke to the nation as is recorded in Jeremiah 25:1-12
+The warnings to Israel as a nation had been around for some time but they came to a head in 605 BC where the prophet Jeremiah spoke to the nation as is recorded in Jeremiah 25:1-12:

 So Jeremiah the prophet said to all the people of Judah and to all those living in Jerusalem: 'For twenty-three years - from the thirteenth year of Josiah son of Amon king of Judah until this very day - the word of the LORD has come to me and I have spoken to you again and again, but you have not listened.
 And though the LORD has sent all his servants the prophets to you again and again, you have not listened or paid any attention...
 Therefore the LORD Almighty says this: 'Because you have not listened to my words, I will summon all the peoples of the north and my servant Nebuchadnezzar king of Babylon,' declares the LORD, 'and I will bring them against this land and its inhabitants and against all the surrounding nations...
 This whole country will become a desolate wasteland, and these nations will serve the king of Babylon seventy years.
 But when the seventy years are fulfilled, I will punish the king of Babylon and his nation, the land of the Babylonians, for their guilt,' declares the LORD.'